magento/merchdocs/src/stores/security-two-factor-authentication-use.md

 1. Click the plus sign ( **+** ) to add a new entry.
 Then, do the following:

-   - Line up the red box with the QR code to scan with the camera on the mobile device.
+   - Line up the red box with the QR code to scan with the camera on your smart phone.

    - When it recognizes the QR code and adds an entry, enter that 6-digit code in the _Admin_ **Authenticator code** field.